elusivecodes/FrostCore/README.md

 **Is Plain Object**

-Returns *true* if the value is a plain Object.
+Returns *true* if the value is a plain object.

 - `value` is the value you wish to test.